htethtetaung10/Fruit-Image-Classification/README.md

 ## **Image Classification of Fruit Dataset**

-This project performs the data preparation, model creation, model training, model evaluation and model prediction steps using fruit dataset from Kaggle.
+This project performs the data preparation, model creation, model training, model evaluation and model prediction using fruit dataset from Kaggle.
 Details are as follows:

 - Prepare train/test data samples and labels
 - Prepare image data for training